- Fertility and Women With Cancer

 It can harm the baby if you get pregnant too soon after chemo: Women are often advised not to get pregnant within the first 6 months after chemo because the medicine may have damaged the eggs that were maturing during treatment.
 If a damaged egg is fertilized, the embryo could miscarry or develop into a baby with a genetic problem.
 Studies about this are hard to find.
 This is something you should talk to your doctor about before trying to become pregnant.

-See Understanding Chemotherapy: A Guide for Patients and Families for more information on chemotherapy.
+See A Guide to Chemotherapy for more information on chemotherapy.

 Targeted and biologic (immune) therapies